How Starfield crafting and research works and what you can make

 In an example of how you can change a weapon with crafted mods, Bethesda showed off this pistol.
 On the left is a basic model while on the right is the enhanced version sporting an improved iron sight, muzzle, laser sight and extended magazine.

 It already looks like a deep system, especially given how much it governs - weapons, gear, medical supplies and building.
-Starfield ship customisation appear to be absent here, which would make sense if you assume you're not inventing what you need for space travel and just buying it instead.
+Starfield ship customization appears to be absent here, which makes sense considering that we know, ship components are bought - not built.
 That might mean that system is governed by cold hard cash, which only makes it more important you have the best gear to improve your earning potential.